Hywan/mnt.io/content/articles/2026-04-13-switching-higher-order-streams-to-first-order-streams/index.md

 of stream: `Switch`.
 We also saw how the `futures` crate contains _many_ useful tools.
 That's why I've opened the [pull request #2997, _feat: Add `StreamExt::switch`_ on `rust-lang/futures-rs`][futures-rs#2997].
-This is a port of the [`async_rx::Switch`] implementation, written by Jonas Platte and maintained by Jonas and I, initially for the purpose of the [Matrix Rust SDK][matrix-rust-sdk].
-We thought it could be useful for other persons, so we are.
+This is a port of the [`async_rx::Switch`] implementation, written by [Jonas Platte] and maintained by Jonas and I, initially for the purpose of the [Matrix Rust SDK][matrix-rust-sdk].
+We thought it could be useful for other persons, so here we are.
 This was the motivation behind this article: explaining how `switch` differs from `flatten`, and how useful it can be.

 Hope you had fun!